 Shiredale Farm's goal is to promote high quality horses of the different breeds that have exceptional personalities and temperaments in addition to conformation!
 The horses are handled extensively from birth and are taken to local community events at the Church, Parades, Trail Rides, etc.

 I discovered with anything in life, there are less than perfect specimens even with horses.
 So it raised me to question what happens to them?
 Some get passed around from home to home, some get neglected, some get sent to slaughter/euthanized, and some are blessed to find bleeding hearts that will care for them till the end of their days.
 Should come as no surprise I am a bleeding heart and have provided sanctuary to those that I can help!
 As you may have noticed on the Horses page, 1/2 the horses here have "issues".
 That makes them no less special than the others, and here they will never have to worry about their future.
 They have a permanent home full of love, and attention, and the best care that I can provide!

-Annie and Alex are horses with Kyphosis otherwise known as curved spine.
-Both were born with the condition, neither are related, is just an anomaly with the breeding for whatever reason.
-Due to their spines they can not be bred, ridden or driven.
-They are literally just pasture pets!
+Annie is a horse with Kyphosis otherwise known as curved spine.
+She was born with the condition,, is just an anomaly with the breeding for whatever reason.
+Due to her spine she can not be bred, ridden or driven.
+She is just a pasture pet!